joshgiersch/average-bank/readme.md

 What's the most "average" bank name in America?
 According to the FDIC's API of registered banks, it's:

-_The First State Savings Bank and Trust Company, National Association_
+_The First State of Savings Bank and Trust Company, National Association_

 Now you know.